-- Duration of cool temperatures – longer duration of freezing temperatures can cause more damage
+- Duration of cool temperatures – longer duration of freezing temperatures can cause more damage.

-- Soil moisture – moisture in the soil will retain heat
+- Soil moisture – moisture in the soil will retain heat.

-- Canopy thickness – narrow, thick rows maintain heat longer than wide rows
+- Canopy thickness – narrow, thick rows maintain heat longer than wide rows.

 Impact on Soybeans

-For images and full details on the percentage of yield loss expected from frost at different development stages, refer to MPSG bulletin on Soybean Maturity and Low Temperatures.
+For images and full details on the percentage of yield loss expected from frost at different development stages, refer to the MPSG bulletin on Soybean Maturity and Low Temperatures.